MDFreak/Bluetti_ESP32_Bridge/README.md

 The code is tested on a AC300.
 Other Powerstations may also work but not tested by me.
 The discussion on https://diysolarforum.com/threads/monitoring-bluetti-systems.37870/ was a great help for understanding the protocol.
 Community of Mario Lukas on Discord Server to join: https://discord.gg/fWDSBTCVmB

+# Sence and motivation for this project
+* We build a stand alone tinyhouse in the outback.
+  We will only use this house time by time.
+* The whole equipment is to be controlled remote from far away.
+* Home Assistant (HA) is running using a RasPi5.
+  This RasPI cannot be placed properly for stable use of BLE.
+* ESP32 with best connectivity and low power consumption is inexpensive and a proper choice for an interface BLE <-> WiFi
+* As Bluetti does not like to provide a memory map and I would like to see more detailed data of my Bluetti system, I join the hacking group to find out.

 ## V0.1.1 MDFreak
 #Added Features